red-axe/am-editor/docs/api/utils.md

 ### `isMarkPlugin`

-Is it a Mark type plug-in
+Is it a Mark type plugin

 Accepted object: `PluginInterface`

 ### `isInlinePlugin`

-Is it an Inline type plug-in
+Is it an Inline type plugin

 Accepted object: `PluginInterface`

 ### `isBlockPlugin`

-Is it a Block type plug-in
+Is it a Block type plugin

 Accepted object: `PluginInterface`